Soliton resolution and asymptotic stability of $N$-soliton solutions for the defocusing mKdV equation with a non-vanishing background: Introduction

 This paper is organized as follows.
-In Section 2, we get down to the spectral analysis on the Lax pair.
-For initial data $q_0(x)\pm 1 \in L^{1,1}(\mathbb{R})$, the analyticity, symmetries and asymptotics of the Jost functions were discussed by Zhang and Yan \cite{RN12}.
-However in our paper, to ensure reflection coefficient $r(z)\in H^1(\mathbb{R})$, we need $q_0(x) \pm 1 \in H^{4,4}(\mathbb{R})$ and further show much strong properties for Jost functions and scattering data such as differentiability and Lipschitz continuity.
-In Section 3, we investigate the symmetries and asymptotic behaviors of the scattering data.
-For initial data $q_0(x) \pm 1 \in H^{4,4}(\mathbb{R})$, we show that the reflection coefficient $r(z)\in H^1(\mathbb{R})$, which satisfies the additional estimates for sequential studies.
-It is shown that the zeros of $a(z)$ are simple and finite.
-In Section 4, we set up a Riemann-Hilbert (RH) problem for a sectionally meromorphic function $m(z)$ comprised by the Jost solutions and the scattering data.
-The reconstruction formula between $m(z)$ and the potential $q(x,t)$ of the mKdV equation (\ref{mkdvequation}) is further given.
-In Section 5, we use the $\bar{\partial}$ generalization of Deift-Zhou steepest descent procedure to get the long-time asymptotic of the mKdV equation (\ref{mkdvequation}) by a series of transformation.
-In section 5.1, we give the distributions of phase points and the signature table of $\re(2it\theta)$.
-In section 5.2, we introduce a set of conjugations and interpolations transformation, such that $m^{(1)}(z)$ becomes a standard RH problem.
-In section 5.3, according to the factorization of the jump matrix of the RH problem on the real line, we introduce some appropriate extensions to deform the jumps onto contours in the plane on which they are asymptotically small.
-While $\bar{\partial}$ derivatives satisfy particular bounds.
-In section 5.4, by ignoring the $\bar{\partial}$-component of $m^{(2)}(z)$, we get a conjugation of the RH problem corresponding to the $N$-soliton modified scattering data.
-In section 5.5, we consider the asymptotic behavior of $N$-soliton solutions by using a small norm theorem.
-In Section 5.6, we prove the existence of $m^{(3)}(z)$ and its asymptotic estimate its size according to the bounds on the $\bar{\partial}$-derivatives.
-Finally, in Section 6, summing up the estimates yields the proof of the main theorems.
+In Section \ref{sec:pre}, we get down to the spectral analysis on the Lax pair.
+We state the symmetries, asymptotic behaviors and time evolution of the scattering data.
+Further discussion show that the zeros of $a(z)$ are simple and finite.
+In Section \ref{sec:deform}, we set up an RH problem for a sectionally meromorphic function $m(z)$ comprised by the Jost solutions and the scattering data.
+Once the solution of the RH problem exists, we can directly obtain the reconstruction formula.
+To handle the RH problem, we first give the distributions of phase points and the signature table of $\Re(2\i t\theta)$, then introduce a set of conjugations and interpolations, such that the original RH problem becomes a standard RH problem.
+Subsequently, according to the basic factorization of the jump matrix, we introduce some appropriate extensions to deform the jumps onto four different contours in the complex plane on which their forms are asymptotically small.
+In Section \ref{sec:LTA}, by neglecting the $\bar{\partial}$ term of $m^{(2)}(z)$, we get a conjugation of the RH problem related to the $N$-soliton with the modified scattering data.
+In this way, we can consider the asymptotic behavior of $N$-soliton solutions by using a small norm theorem.
+The existence of $m^{(3)}(z)$ is verified, as well as its asymptotic estimate.
+Finally, in Section \ref{sec:proofs}, we give the proofs of the main theorems applying the above consequences.